DigitalMachinist/win-zsh/README.md

 ## Phase 2: Cmder Bash

+I've had a lot of luck with [ConEmu](https://conemu.github.io/) as a Windows terminal app in the past.
+[Cmder]() is a bit more stylish but still is fundamentally ConEmu under the hood, so I'm trying it out.
+My intent in using an app like Cmder is to centralize all of my consoles into a single tabbed application with a common configuration.
+If you really don't wait to do this you can probably skip it and use the WSL terminal directly without problems.

 1. Download the full version of Cmder ([https://cmder.net/](https://cmder.net/))

 2. Cmder is a portable app, so unzip it to any folder you want it to live in.
 I typically use `C:\Users\<username>\.portable` for my portable apps (so `C:\Users\<username>\.portable\Cmder` in this case).
 You'll probably also want to send a shortcut to `Cmder.exe` to your desktop or link to it in some other way for convenience.
 I always set this shortcut to "Run as Administrator" but I'm not sure this is required.